On weight distributions of perfect colorings and completely regular codes: Perfect colorings and completely regular sets

 Suppose that $f$ satisfies (\ref{eq:Af=fS}) with a three-diagonal parameter matrix $S$.
 In this case, the corresponding perfect coloring (if any) has the following property: the colors $e_i$, $e_j$ of any two neighbor vertices satisfy $|i-j|\leq 1$.
-The support of the $e_0$ of such coloring is known as a \emph{completely regular code} with \emph{covering radius} $k-1$.
-In other words, a set $C$ of vertices of a graph $G=(V,E)$ is a \emph{completely regular code} if and only if its \emph{distance coloring} (i.e., the function $ f(x) = e_{d_G(x,C)}$ where $d_G(\cdot,\cdot)$ is the natural distance in the graph) is perfect.
+The support of the $e_0$ of such coloring is known as a \emph{completely regular set}, or \emph{completely regular code} with \emph{covering radius} ${\nu}-1$.
+In other words, a set $C$ of vertices of a graph $G=(V,E)$ is a \emph{completely regular set} if and only if its \emph{distance coloring} (i.e., the function $ f(x) = e_{d_G(x,C)}$ where $d_G(\cdot,\cdot)$ is the natural distance in the graph) is perfect.

-\begin{example} Very partial, but also very important, case of perfect structures is the case of $k=1$; then $f$ is just an eigenvector of $A$ (in the graph case, an eigenfunction of the graph) with the eigenvalue equal to the only element of $S$. \end{example}
+In the rest of this section, we consider several examples of perfect structures.
+For examples of perfect $2$-colorings of binary $n$-cubes, see \cite{FDF:PerfCol,FDF:12cube.en}; of Johnson graphs, see \cite{AvgMog:J63J73}; of halved $n$-cubes, see \cite{Kro:24}.
+For examples of completely regular codes in $q$-ary $n$-cubes, see \cite{RifZin07}; in Johnson graphs, see \cite{Mar:CRD}. \begin{example} Very partial, but also a very important case of perfect structures is the case of ${\nu}=1$; then $f$ is just an eigenvector of $A$ (in the graph case, an eigenfunction of the graph) with the eigenvalue equal to the only element of $S$. \end{example}

-\begin{example} A graph is \emph{distance regular} if the distance coloring of any vertex is perfect with parameters that do not depend on the choice of the vertex.
+\begin{example} A graph is \emph{distance-regular} if the distance coloring with respect to any vertex is perfect with parameters that do not depend on the choice of the vertex.
 An equivalent definition of distance-regular graphs is given in Section~\ref{s:dr}. \end{example}

-\begin{example} A subset $P$ of the vertex set $V$ of a regular graph $G=(V,E)$ is known to be a \emph{$1$-perfect code} if its distance coloring is perfect with the parameter matrix $((0,d),(1,d-1))$, where $d$ is the degree of the graph.
-Furthermore, in this case the function

-is an eigenfunction with the eigenvalue $-1$.
-1-Perfect codes in $n$-cubes (see Example~\ref{ex:cube} below) are actively studied; the best-investigated case is binary, see e.g. \cite{Hed:2008:survey,Sol:2008:survey}, but even in that case the problem of full characterization of such codes is far from being solved.
+\begin{example} A subset $P$ of the vertex set $V$ of a regular graph $G=(V,E)$ is known to be a \emph{$1$-perfect code}, if its distance coloring is perfect with the parameter matrix { $\left( \right)$}, where $d$ is the degree of the graph. $1$-perfect codes in $n$-cubes (see Example~\ref{ex:cube} below) are actively studied; the best-investigated case is binary, see, for example, \cite{Hed:2008:survey,Sol:2008:survey}, but even in that case the problem of full characterization of such codes is far from being solved.

-If we extend a binary $1$-perfect code by appending the all-parity-check bit to every codeword, we obtain an \emph{extended $1$-perfect code}; its distance coloring is perfect with parameter matrix